LKV (Laked Blood with Kanamycin and Vancomycin) Agar

-Standard microbiological supplies and equipment such as loops, other culture media, swabs, applicator sticks, incinerators, and incubators, etc., as well as serological and biochemical reagents, are not provided.
+Standard microbiological supplies and equipment such as loops, swabs, applicator sticks, other culture media, transport media (Cat. no. S120D), incubators, incinerators, anaerobic culture materials, such as gas generators (Cat. no. AN25US), compact systems (Cat. no. AN010C), sealing clips (Cat. no. AN005C), chambers, jars (Cat. no. 16000), and oxygen indicators (Cat. no. BR55), etc., as well as serological and biochemical reagents, are not provided.

-LKV Agar should appear clear, and brown in color.
+AnaeroGRO™ LKV Agar should appear clear, and reddish-brown in color.

 1. Anderson, N.L., et al. Cumitech 3B; Quality Systems in the Clinical Microbiology Laboratory, Coordinating ed., A.S.
 Weissfeld.
 American Society for Microbiology, Washington, D.C.

-3. Tille, P.M., et al. Bailey and Scott's Diagnostic Microbiology, C.V.
+3. Tille, P., et al. Bailey and Scott's Diagnostic Microbiology, C.V.
 Mosby Company, St. Louis, MO.

 4. Isenberg, H.D.
 Clinical Microbiology Procedures Handbook, Vol. I, II & III.
 American Society for Microbiology, Washington, D.C.

-5. Koneman, E.W., et al. Color Atlas and Textbook of Diagnostic Microbiology.
-J.B.
+6. Koneman, E.W., et al. Color Atlas and Textbook of Diagnostic Microbiology, J.B.
 Lippincott Company, Philadelphia, PA.

-8. Quality Assurance for Commercially Prepared Microbiological Culture Media, M22-A. Clinical Laboratory Standards Institute (CLSI - formerly NCCLS), Villanova, PA.
+10. Quality Assurance for Commercially Prepared Microbiological Culture Media, M22.
+Clinical and Laboratory Standards Institute (CLSI - formerly NCCLS), Wayne, PA.

 ATCC is a registered trademark of the American Type Culture Collection.